2018ik/2018ik.github.io/_wiki/fellowship.markdown

 ## Vertical Fellowship

-We have fellowship with the Father and with His Son Jesus Christ (1 John 1:3, 6).
+1 John reveals that there are two aspects of fellowship: vertical fellowship with God and horizontal fellowship with the believers.
+Vertical fellowship is direct fellowship with the Father and with His Son Jesus Christ (1 John 1:3, 6).
 First thing in the morning, we should practice morning revival to spend time with the Lord to have fellowship with the Triune God directly.

 ## Horizontal Fellowship

 We also have fellowship with one another (1 John 1:3, 7).
 This is the fellowship of the Body of Christ among the churches, and is equivalent to the fellowship of the apostles (Acts 2:42).
 This is not merely socializing, it is much higher.
 We are joined to God and he operates on a much higher plane.
 We should pray with one another.
 Prayer saves us from natural socialization.

 Recall: the source of fellowship is the eternal life, and the Spirit in our spirit is the carrier of life.
 Accordingly, it is a "fellowship of the Holy Spirit" (2 Cor.
 13:14).
 Therefore, if we are not in spirit we cannot have the proper fellowship.
+Furthermore, to be in spirit and to be in fellowship is to be in a realm: horizontal and vertical fellowship form a dimensional space in which we can live.

 ## Benefits